FrancisDunne/Active_Directory/README.md

 ## Objective
 Welcome to the Active Directory Project.
 In this project you will see how organizations manage their resources such as users, computers and groups.
-This project will showcase how to install an active directory, create a splunk instance where it will be ingesting events from a windows server.
-The windoows server will hold the active directory.
+This project will showcase how to install an active directory.
+It will show how to create a splunk instance where it will be ingesting events from a windows server.The windoows server will hold the active directory.
 You will also see events generated ingested from the target windows machine.
 The project will then move on to perform a brute force attack using Kali Linux as our attacking machine to see what telemetry it generates.
 This project will also use atomic redteam aswell.